gatsbyjs/gatsby/docs/blog/2017-10-11-announcing-gatsby-image/index.md

-So not only do we skip all the complexity around setting up lazy-loading images that hold their place with nice placeholders but we can also skip the complexity around generating (and regenerating as design requirements change) the right sized image thumbails.
+So not only do we skip all the complexity around setting up lazy-loading images that hold their place with nice placeholders but we can also skip the complexity around generating (and regenerating as design requirements change) the right sized image thumbnails.

 So instead of a long list of tasks to setup optimized images for your site, the steps now are: